prajwalch/yazap/README.md

 different kind of flags quickly and easily.

 ### Adding subcommands
-You can use `Yazap.createCommand("name", "Subcommand description")` or `Yazap.createCommand("name", null)` to create a subcommand with previously given allocator instead of manually using `Command.new(allocator, "name")` by passing the same allocator twice.
+You can use `App.createCommand("name", "Subcommand description")` or `App.createCommand("name", null)` to create a subcommand with previously given allocator instead of manually using `Command.new(allocator, "name")` by passing the same allocator twice.
 Once you create a subcommand you can add its own arguments and subcommands just like root command.
 ```zig
 var update_cmd = app.createCommand("update", "Update the app or check for new updates");